sunilkumar-js/Lunar-Landing/README.md

 # Future Scope

-We can explore other algorithms like policy gradient to check if it learns at faster pace than current method.
+We can explore other algorithms like policy gradient to check if it learns faster pace than Q-Learning.

 We can apply current algorithm to solve more complicated environments.
-For example, amazon organizes <a href="https://aws.amazon.com/deepracer/">AWS Deep Racing League</a> in which we get to train our race car on various tracks and compete with other developers to achieve better lap time.
+For example, amazon organizes <a href="https://aws.amazon.com/deepracer/">AWS Deep Racing League</a> in which we get to train our own car and race against other developers.

 Resources :